 2. Use a Continental Grip

 It is absolutely important to use a continental grip so that you are able to create the whiplash effect.
-Many players and coaches call it the wrist snap, and there is indeed some element of that, but what it really is the forearm pronation which allows the racquet head to travel a great distance in a very short time, creating massive racquethead speed which will in turn impart massive power, speed and spin to the serve depending on your tactical objective.
+Many players and coaches call it the wrist snap.
+In reality, it is forearm pronation.
+This allows the racquet head to travel a great distance in a very short time.
+As a result, it creates massive racquet head speed.
+This imparts power, speed and spin to the serve depending on your tactical objective.

 3. Be accurate on your toss consistently